11 E-Commerce Challenges and How to Overcome Them

 • Collaborate with other businesses: To reach a larger audience and give customers more options, team up with small businesses that complement your own.

-5. Security and fraud
+5. Cybersecurity and fraud risks

 E-commerce businesses confront several common challenges linked to security and fraud: